 Pumpkin Penny Toss

 Carve out a large pumpkin, making a wide opening at the top.
-Give each child a handful of pennies.
-Have them stand an appropriate distance from the pumpkin and try to toss the pennies in, one at a time.
+Give each child a handful of pennies and have them stand an appropriate distance from the pumpkin and try to toss the pennies in, one at a time.
 For each successful toss, give the child a small piece of Halloween candy.